Instruments Master Data

 Instrument Status Code

-This code is already predefined within the system and can not be modified
+This code is already predefined within the system and cannot be modified.

 Instrument Status Description